 usable manifests for that repository.

 These scenarios might also arise in combination and be more severe as a result.
-For example, a CA might increase the manifest number by a large value on reissuance, and also reissue the manifest more frequently than is necessary.
+For example, a CA might increase the manifestNumber by a large value on reissuance, and also reissue the manifest more frequently than is necessary.

-For a subordinate CA, the risk of repository invalidation due to this
+For a subordinate CA, the risk of repository invalidation due to such a

-problem can be addressed by the publisher simply using the key
+problem can be addressed by the publisher using the key

-rollover process ([RFC6489]) to get a new CA certificate.
+rollover process [RFC6489] to get a new CA certificate.
 RPs will

 treat this new certificate as though it represents a distinct CA, and